Jeck-ai/upsun_config_validator/CONTRIBUTING.md

    git checkout -b name-of-your-bugfix-or-feature
    ```

+   While not the primary use case, you can use the `upsunvalidator` CLI as a quick way to test changes that you make.
+   Run the command `upsunvalidator --help` for available commands.

 Now you can make your changes locally.

 5. When you're done making changes, check that your changes pass the tests and lint check: